AdguardTeam/Scriptlets/README.md

 ### <a id="log-addEventListener"></a> log-addEventListener

-Logs calls to the addEventListener function
+Logs in console calls to the addEventListener

 **Syntax**
 ```